-Digby Municipality is looking to put a tide and weather monitor in the river.
+Digby Municipality has put a tide and weather monitor in the river at the dock.
 The data output could be linked to a monitor at Sissiboo Landing.
-They are awaiting funding approval but have asked for suggested sites.

 Community Garden & Greenhouse

 Saint Mary's Bay Academy (SMBA) has facilities which they would welcome the public to use.
 They have raised beds, a greenhouse and a well.

 The pandemic has caused us to place a hold on this project, but it is definitely still in preparation.
 In fact Maureen is now looking to build raised beds near the start of the Storybook trail.
 If you are interested, please contact her - email below.

 We want to get organised.
 If you are interested in joining us, or just finding out more, please take the survey:.
 This will give us a better idea of numbers, ideas and requirements:

 If you are interested in learning more please contact the lead on this project: Email Maureen Langsford (email@example.com):

 For ideas, here is an article about community gardens in the Halifax/Dartmouth area

 Sissiboo Landing is creating a Welcome to Weymouth pamphlet.
 Are you a trades person in the Weymouth area who would like to be listed.
 Jeanne would need name, phone number, and trade.